landaverdend/supervoltorbflip/README.md

 **THINGS TO DO:**

-- extra transition for dialogue box after round is over, have it be generic for both possible states.
 - come up with algorithm for generating voltorbs, try to have it be dynamic based off of original rules.
 - add typewriter effect to dialogue (save for later)
 - add win state at end of game.